Toqaalsourouji/Senior_Project/README.md

 ---

-Legacy Development Folders (Trials & Experiments)
+## Legacy Development Folders (Trials & Experiments)

-This repository also contains several auxiliary folders such as Gaze CH, Gaze V1, Raspberry Pi, and TinyTrackerS.
+This repository also contains several auxiliary folders such as **Gaze CH**, **Gaze V1**, **Raspberry Pi**, and **TinyTrackerS**.
-These folders represent early experimental stages, prototypes, or isolated trials that were explored during development.
+These folders represent **early experimental stages, prototypes, or isolated trials** that were explored during development.
 They are intentionally kept for:

-traceability and documentation
+* traceability and documentation

-reproducibility of previous model evaluations
+* reproducibility of previous model evaluations

-academic transparency for the thesis
+* academic transparency for the thesis

-future reference or benchmarking
+* future reference or benchmarking

-Important Note:
+**Important Note:**

-These folders are not part of the final system architecture.
+> These folders are **not part of the final system architecture**.
-The complete, production-ready implementation used in our thesis and demo is located exclusively inside the Final Integration/ directory.
+> The complete, production-ready implementation used in our thesis and demo is located exclusively inside the **`Final Integration/`** directory.

-All source code required to run the full system, including calibration, gaze estimation, blink detection, communication, smoothing, and UI interaction, exists solely within the Final Integration folder.
+All source code required to run the full system, including calibration, gaze estimation, blink detection, communication, smoothing, and UI interaction, exists solely within the **Final Integration** folder.